 How to store insulin:

-- Look at the insulin before you use it: Do not use your insulin if there are any changes to it.
-Look for clumps and color changes.
-Cloudy insulin that has small, white, hard particles that will not mix should be thrown away.
-Clear insulin should be thrown away if it is cloudy.
+Follow the storage directions on the label or package insert that came with the insulin.
+Do not use your insulin if there are clumps or color changes.
+Cloudy insulin that has small, white, particles that will not mix should be thrown away.
+Clear insulin that looks cloudy should be thrown away.

-© 2015 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+© 2017 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.